doremon3210/Data-mine-competition-2021/readme.md

 # Results

 Detailed results can be found [here](./Results/Results.docx).

-An infographic summarizing our findings and interactive graphs are available in the [Data Visualization and Data Supplement folder](./Data%20Visualizations%20and%20Data%20Supplement/).
+An infographic summarizing our findings and interactive graphs are available in the [Data Visualizations and Data Supplement](./Data%20Visualizations%20and%20Data%20Supplement/).

 # Contributing Members